illiumst/F-IKS_demonstrator/README.md

 **Opening the project**
 - in the Unity Hub under "Projects" load the cloned project from the folder on your computer
+- to see the most up to date version of the project: check out the git branch "develop"
 - double click the project to open it in Unity

 ![plot](./Screenshots/UnityHub.png)